OpenSteamClient/OpenSteamClient/README.md

 A partially open-source Steam frontend for Windows and Linux

 # Current development status
-Everything below is blockers.
+Everything below is blockers for release.
 Lots of stuff that's only documented in my head is also blockers.
 Lots of code cleanups are due.
-Stuff marked later can wait for after we make an MVP.
+Stuff marked later can wait for after we fix the rest of these things.
-Stuff marked future can be done eventually or just completely ignored
+Stuff marked future can be done eventually or just completely ignored Stuff marked rebranch-blocker is required to be solved before replacing the main branch.
 - [ ] Startup wizard
   - [ ] initial settings
   - [ ] steamapps linking